Breastfeeding Support Groups

 La Leche League Chester Facebook Group

-If you are struggling with breastfeeding and need specialist support, please contact your Health Visitor for a referral into our specialist clinic run by our highly trained and experienced Breastfeeding Lead Health Visitors.
-You can also reach out to a number of helplines, and read more information on their websites.
+If you are struggling with breastfeeding please contact your Health Visitor who will carry out a feeding assessment and observation of feeding and work with you to provide a plan of support You can also reach out to a number of helplines, and read more information on their websites.
 All information is included in the tabs below.

 National Breastfeeding Helpline